decatile/reqresolve/README.md

 # 📦 Pin Package Versions Based on Historical Requirements

-A lightweight CLI tool that analyzes the history of a `requirements.txt` file in a Git repository and generates a new version of it, pinning each package to the **exact version that was available at the time of its last change**.
+A lightweight CLI tool that analyzes the history of a `requirements.txt` or `pyproject.toml` file in a Git repository and generates a new version of it, pinning each package to the **exact version that was available at the time of its last change**.

 This is especially useful for:
 - Reproducing old builds from historical code.